What is Purchase Price Allocation?

 A write-up is an adjusting increase to the book value of an asset that is made if the asset’s carrying value is less than its fair market value.
 The write-up amount is determined when an independent business valuation specialist completes the assessment of the fair market value of assets of a target company.

 Essentially, goodwill is the amount paid in excess of the target company’s net value of its assets minus its liabilities.
 Goodwill is calculated as a difference between the purchase price and the total fair market value of assets and liabilities of an acquired company.

 From an acquirer’s perspective, goodwill is critical in its accounting reporting because both US GAAP and IFRS require a company to re-evaluate all recorded goodwill at least once a year and record impairment adjustments if necessary.
 Goodwill is not depreciated but is sometimes amortized over time.

 Note that acquisition-related costs – including, but not limited to, various legal, advisory, or consulting fees – are not considered in purchase price allocation.
 According to accounting standards, an acquirer must expense the costs whenever they have been charged while the corresponding services have been provided.

 Example of Purchase Price Allocation

 Company A recently acquired Company B for $10 billion.
 Following the completion of the deal, Company A, as the acquirer, must perform purchase price allocation according to existing accounting standards.

-The book value of Company A assets is $7 billion, while the book value of the company’s liabilities is $4 billion.
-Therefore, the value of net identifiable assets of Company B is $3 billion ($7 billion – $4 billion).
+The book value of Company B’s assets is $7 billion, while the book value of the company’s liabilities is $4 billion.
+Therefore, the value of the net identifiable assets of Company B is $3 billion ($7 billion – $4 billion).

 The assessment of an independent business valuation specialist determined that the fair value of both assets and liabilities of Company B is $8 billion.
-The fact implies that Company A must recognize a $5 billion write-up ($8 billion – $3 billion) to adjust the book value of the company’s assets to its fair market value.
+This finding implies that Company A must recognize a $5 billion write-up ($8 billion – $3 billion) to adjust the book value of the company’s assets to its fair market value.